vmarquet/movies/README.md

 * The Lost City of Z
 * The Nice Guys
 * The Wailing (Corée) [🍅](https://www.rottentomatoes.com/m/the_wailing)
+* pas vu: The Birth of a Nation ☀️
 * bof: Moonlight #coming-of-age, Manchester by the Sea

 [Césars 42](https://fr.wikipedia.org/wiki/42e_c%C3%A9r%C3%A9monie_des_C%C3%A9sar#Meilleur_film)